everythingBlackkk/SiteEye/README.md

 # Site Eye
 WARNING!!
-The tool is currently under development, and you will need an email to send from it.
-This version is specifically designed for that purpose and is currently being developed.
-Thank you.
+The tool is under trial now, but it works very well.
+You need an email and a password to send the message to alert you if the content changes.
+You can create a password for the tool through your account instead of using your original account password.
 _____
 Site Eye is a tool designed to monitor changes in a web page's content by taking screenshots at regular intervals and comparing them to detect any differences.
 This tool can be useful for tracking updates or modifications on a website over time.